Hubs-Foundation/hubs-cloud/community-edition/readme.md

 - https certs -- 2 options
     - bring your own
-        - package into kubernetes secrets and place under `kubectl -n hcce get secret | grep cert-`
+        - package into kubernetes secrets and use them to replace these
+          - `kubectl -n hcce get secret | grep cert-`
     - use certbotbot
-        - `bash render_cbb.sh && kubectl apply -f cbb.yaml`
+        - update namespace and domain in `render_cbb.sh` and then `bash render_cbb.sh && kubectl apply -f cbb.yaml`

 # example -- with vm on gcp
 ### make a kubernetes environment